Chiudi gli occhi e immagina una scienziata

 Do you know how long it takes to publish a scientific article?
 And do you know how much it costs to publish a scientific article so that it is freely readable and downloadable (that you don't have to pay to read it)?

-Let's take my latest ERL on the values of the Tagliamento river (which stands for Environmental Research Letters, an excellent journal of the IOP science group).
+Let's take my latest ERL (which stands for Environmental Research Letters, an excellent journal of the IOP science editorial) on the values of the Tagliamento river.

 The work was done, as they say, pro bono (it is also said in English).
 Hence, all the researchers involved spent their personal time and did not use their projects to manage all phases of the work.
 This means that we have all worked after working on projects that pay us.

 Here are the timing of this latest work: